 Wipe down your phone, keyboard, and mouse regularly.
 These surfaces collect oils and dust that can transfer to your face during the day.

 Try working at a desk or table instead of in bed.
-Pillowcases and bedding can accumulate oils and bacteria, which may irritate your skin if you spend the day lying against them.
+Pillowcases and bedding can accumulate oils and impurities, which make your skin feel uncomfortable if you spend the day lying against them.

 Get Fresh Air and Gentle Movement